Raleigh Pre-Sale Property Prep for Sellers & Agents

 What prep work tends to make the best first impression on buyers?

 Fresh interior paint and clean, consistent flooring are usually the two improvements buyers notice most immediately — before they look at anything else.
-From there, small things carry disproportionate weight: tight caulk lines, working hardware, scuff-free trim, and clean grout.
-Kitchens and bathrooms that look dated but functional can often be refreshed with new fixtures, updated hardware, and a coat of cabinet paint rather than a full replacement.
+From there, small things carry surprising weight: tight caulk lines, working hardware, scuff-free trim, and clean grout.
+Kitchens and bathrooms that look dated but still work fine can often be refreshed with new fixtures, updated hardware, and a coat of cabinet paint rather than a full replacement.
 The goal is a home that reads as cared-for and move-in ready, not one that looks like it needs work before the new owner settles in.

 How far in advance of listing should we start pre-sale prep?

 For most homes in the Raleigh area, a realistic timeline is four to eight weeks before your target listing date.
-That window gives enough time to scope the work properly, complete it without rushing, allow paint and any finish work to fully cure, and schedule photography after everything is done.
-Smaller scopes — a focused punch list and touch-up painting — can move faster.
-Larger scopes involving flooring replacement, kitchen refresh, and multiple rooms of paint may need the full eight weeks or a bit more.
+That window gives enough time to plan the work properly, complete it without rushing, allow paint and any finishing work to fully dry, and schedule photography after everything is done.
+Smaller jobs — a focused fix-it list and touch-up painting — can move faster.
+Larger jobs involving flooring replacement, kitchen refresh, and multiple rooms of paint may need the full eight weeks or a bit more.
 Starting the conversation earlier is always better than finding out the week before listing that the timeline is tight.

 Do you work directly with real estate agents?